 This document is the most comprehensive assessment of South Dakota’s tree and forest resources ever conducted.
 As such, it provides a unique foundation upon which to develop long-term strategic goals and actions for sustainably managing our state’s rural and community forest resources.

-In addition to information about South Dakota’s diverse tree and forest landscapes, the assessment details threats faced by our forests, as well as opportunities for using and improving our forests to provide valuable economic, environmental and social benefits.
-RC&F has used this assessment, along with extensive stakeholder and public input, to develop a follow-on Strategy that will maximize the effectiveness of current and emerging forestry-related programs.
+In addition to information about South Dakota’s diverse tree and forest landscapes, the assessment details threats faced by our forests, as well as opportunities for using and improving our forests to provide valuable economic, environmental, and social benefits.
+RC&F has used this assessment, along with extensive stakeholder and public input, to develop a follow-on strategy that will maximize the effectiveness of current and emerging forestry-related programs.

 South Dakota's Forest Action Plan is made up of three documents - the assessment, the strategy, and the addendum.

 A new addition to the plan is the South Dakota Forest Action Plan Addendum: National Priorities Section and the Five Year Review.
 This document reviews the activities completed over the last five years to implement the Forest Action Plan.
-It also ties those activities to the national priorities to conserve working forest landscapes, protect forests from harm, and enhance public benefits from trees and forests.
+It also ties those activities to national priorities to conserve working forest landscapes, protect forests from harm, and enhance public benefits from trees and forests.